Thomas0197/AML/README.md

-# AML BASIC
+# Applied Machine Learning (AML) - Basic

-AML basic project for the exam.
+This is the project for the AML basic module - International Masters course at the University of Bologna.
+The project is about the image classification of handwritten chinese numerical characters collected by Newcastle University.